philip-lambert/word-ladder/README.md

 * A valid word cannot contain any non-alphabetic characters.
 I'm assuming this as the challenge states 'letters'.
 * A valid word cannot contain any spaces (which would constitute more than one word).

-## Performance
-When loading the dictionary invalid words are ignored.
-This reduces the example dictionary from **26880** entries to **2238**.

-text file/zip file
-BaseDictionaryLoader - Liskov Substitution

 ## Project Structure
 Ordinarily I'd structure this into three or more projects: -
 * WordLadder.Cmd (command line application).
 Simple executable which uses...